Office software

 Word processing presentations, spreadsheets, diagrams… These are all types of “office software” functions that the modern office drone is used to.

-I am not a fan, because my dominant experience of these tools has been extremely negative.
-Usually if I have been using MS word or Excel or Powerpoint or whatever has been of taking a perfectly functional and readable bit of code/research/etc and laboriously copy-pasting it into some inscrutable office software that crashes a lot, as a kind of cartoon of the perfectly good original. usually a literate notebook or similar.
-Then the research progresses and I am dedicated to spending more labour keeping this cartoon version in sync with the source which, I re-iterate, is already a document of some descriptions.
+I am not a fan because my dominant experience of these tools has been extremely negative.
+Usually, if I have been using MS Word or Excel or PowerPoint or whatever, it has involved taking a perfectly functional and readable bit of code/research/etc. and laboriously copy-pasting it into some inscrutable office software that crashes a lot, as a kind of cartoon of the perfectly good original.
+Usually a literate notebook or similar.
+Then the research progresses, and I am dedicated to spending more labour keeping this cartoon version in sync with the source which, I reiterate, is already a document of some description.
 Eventually, someone asks me to dedicate hard drive space and/or money to paying for the privilege of so wasting my time, and I become grumpy and obstreperous.
-Then I am informed that the blasted software does not run on my perfectly good linux laptop and can I please buy a copy of Windows too.
+Then I am informed that the blasted software does not run on my perfectly good Linux laptop and can I please buy a copy of Windows too.

 Anyway, if I must run an office suite, let me at least not pay money for it, and if I must pay money for it, let it be cheaper than Microsoft.